A collection of common questions about Expo's push notification service.

 Expo's connections to Apple and Google are encrypted and use HTTPS.

-Expo doesn't store the contents of push notifications any longer than it takes to deliver the notifications to the push notification services operated by Apple, Google, and so on.
-Notifications are stored only in memory and in message queues and not stored in databases.
+Expo doesn't store the contents of push notifications any longer than it takes to deliver them to the push notification services operated by Google and Apple.
+Notifications are stored only in memory and in message queues, not in databases.

 If the Expo team is actively debugging the push notifications service, we may see notification contents (for example, at a breakpoint) but Expo cannot see push notification contents otherwise.